Doctor of Audiology (AuD)

 The accelerated AuD program of excellence prepares you to become an independent practitioner in private practice or in a medical clinic, hospital, or university setting.
 Alumni of our audiology training program are employed in a variety of settings, providing direct clinical service, supervising clinical practitioners and overseeing clinical service programs, or teaching clinical courses in university settings.
 Accredited by the American Speech-Language-Hearing Association's Council on Academic Accreditation and within a department ranked among the top in the nation by U.S. News & World Report, the AuD program prepares you to meet the challenges of audiologic practice today and tomorrow.

 Most courses are taught on the Evanston campus in the Frances Searle Building, a facility designed for instruction in communication sciences and disorders.
-State-of-the-art clinical facilities and experienced clinical instructors at the Northwestern University Audiology Clinics ensure outstanding practicum experiences from the very first day in the program.
+State-of-the-art clinical facilities and experienced clinical instructors at the Northwestern University Center for Audiology, Speech, Language, and Learning (NUCASLL) ensure outstanding practicum experiences from the very first day in the program.
 You will also have opportunities for experience with diverse clinical populations by participating in practicum at more than 30 off-campus sites, including hospitals, specialty clinics in balance disorders and hearing conservation, private practices, research and development facilities of leading hearing aid manufacturers, and schools.
 Experts from other universities, private practice and industry are frequently invited to campus to discuss the clinical implications of their research with students.